-In patients with severe COVID-19 who required oxygen support, the use of dexamethasone 6 mg daily for up to 10 days reduced mortality at 28 days in a preliminary analysis.
+In patients with severe COVID-19 who required oxygen support, using dexamethasone 6 mg daily for up to 10 days reduced mortality at 28 days.
 The benefit of dexamethasone was most apparent in hospitalized patients who were mechanically ventilated.
 There was no observed benefit of dexamethasone in patients who did not require oxygen support.
-Further clarity on the mortality benefit of dexamethasone by baseline levels of oxygenation, age, sex, comorbidities, and/or duration of symptoms would better inform application of these findings.
-More details regarding the safety of dexamethasone and longer follow-up would assist in interpretation of this study.